saumyasam/Lab3_Healthcare_Clustering_ML/Lab3_ML_Clustering_Healthcare.md

 ## **Related Work**

-Clustering techniques have been widely applied in healthcare for various purposes, including patient stratification, disease subtyping, and healthcare resource optimization (e.g., Liu et al., 2020; Zhang et al., 2017).
-K-Means, a popular partitioning method, is known for its simplicity and computational efficiency, making it suitable for large datasets when the number of clusters is known or can be estimated (Jain, 2010).
-Hierarchical clustering, on the other hand, builds a hierarchy of clusters, offering flexibility in choosing the number of clusters post-analysis and visualizing cluster relationships through dendrograms (Everitt et al., 2011).
+Clustering techniques have been widely applied in healthcare for various purposes, including **patient stratification**, **disease subtyping**, and **healthcare resource optimization** (e.g., Liu et al., 2020; Zhang et al., 2017). **K-Means**, a popular partitioning method, is known for its simplicity and computational efficiency, making it suitable for large datasets when the number of clusters is known or can be estimated (Jain, 2010). **Hierarchical clustering**, on the other hand, builds a hierarchy of clusters, offering flexibility in choosing the number of clusters post-analysis and visualizing cluster relationships through dendrograms (Everitt et al., 2011).

-The challenge of high-dimensional healthcare data often necessitates dimensionality reduction techniques.
-PCA is a well-established linear transformation method that projects data onto a lower-dimensional space while retaining the maximum variance, thereby reducing noise and computational complexity for subsequent analyses like clustering (Abdi & Williams, 2010).
+The challenge of high-dimensional healthcare data often necessitates **dimensionality reduction techniques**. **PCA** is a well-established linear transformation method that projects data onto a lower-dimensional space while retaining the maximum variance, thereby reducing noise and computational complexity for subsequent analyses like clustering (Abdi & Williams, 2010).
 Studies have shown that combining PCA with clustering can lead to more robust and interpretable results by mitigating the "curse of dimensionality" (e.g., Ding & He, 2004).
 This study builds upon these foundational applications by directly comparing clustering performance with and without PCA on a simulated patient wellness dataset to provide specific insights for a healthcare organization's healthy living programs.

 ## **Methodology**